The Fly (1958 film): Plot

-André needs Hélène to capture the fly, so he can reverse the process.
-After she, her son, and their housemaid exhaustively search for it, she finds it, but it slips out a crack in the window.
+André needs Hélène to capture the fly so that he can reverse the process.
+After she, her son, and their housemaid exhaustively search for it, she finds it, but it slips out of a crack in the window.
 André's will begins to fade as the fly's instincts take over his brain.
-Time is running out, and while André can still think like a human, he smashes the equipment, burns his notes and leads Hélène to the factory.
+Time is running out, and while André can still think like a human, he smashes the equipment, burns his notes, and leads Hélène to the factory.
 When they arrive, he sets the hydraulic press, puts his head and arm under, and motions for Hélène to push the button.
 André's arm falls free as the press descends, and trying not to look, she raises the press, replaces the arm, and activates the machine a second time.

-Upon hearing this confession, the chief detective on the case, Inspector Charas, deems Hélène insane and guilty of murder.
+Upon hearing this confession, Inspector Charas deems Hélène insane and guilty of murder.
 As they are about to haul her away, Philippe tells François he has seen the fly trapped in a web in the back garden.
 François convinces the inspector to come and see for himself.
 The two men see the fly, with both André's head and arm, trapped on the web as Philippe told them.
 It screams, "Help me!
-Help me!" as a large brown spider advances on it.
+Help me!" as a large spider advances on it.
 Just as the spider is about to devour the creature, Charas crushes them both with a rock.
 Knowing that nobody would believe the truth, François and Charas decide to declare André's death a suicide so that Hélène is not convicted of murder.

 In the end, Hélène, François, and Philippe resume their daily lives.
 Sometime later, Philippe and Hélène are playing croquet in the yard.
 François arrives to take his nephew to the zoo.
 In reply to his nephew's query about his father's death, François tells Philippe, "He was searching for the truth.
 He almost found a great truth, but for one instant, he was careless.
-The search for the truth is the most important work in the whole world and the most dangerous".
+The search for the truth is the most important work in the whole world and the most dangerous."
 The film closes with Hélène escorting her son and François out of the yard.